Qualitative Reasoning Group

 Paritosh, P.K.
 (2006).
 The Heuristic Reasoning Manifesto.
 In Proceedings of the 20th International Workshop on Qualitative Reasoning, Hanover.
 [QR: Common Sense Reasoning]

-Wagner, E. J., Liu, J., Birnbaum, L., Forbus, K. & James Baker (2006).
+Wagner, E. J., Liu, J., Birnbaum, L., Forbus, K. and James Baker (2006).
 Using Explicit Semantic Models to Track Situations Across News Articles.
 AAAI 2006 Workshop on Event Extraction and Synthesis.
 Slides PDF [Intelligence Analysis]

 2005 [back to the top]